Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Millicent's median income was $45,065 in financial year 2022.
+Millicent's median income in financial year 2022 was $45,065.
 The average income stood at $56,371 during the same period.
-By comparison, Rest of SA had median and average incomes of $46,889 and $56,582 respectively.
-As of March 2025, estimated median and average incomes in Millicent are approximately $49,946 and $62,476 based on a 10.83% Wage Price Index growth since financial year 2022.
-According to the 2021 Census, household, family, and personal incomes in Millicent fall between the 3rd and 7th percentiles nationally.
-Income brackets indicate that 30.0% of locals (1,635 people) predominantly earn within the $400 - $799 category, unlike regional trends where 27.5% fall within the $1,500 - $2,999 range.
-Lower income households are prevalent with 40.5% earning below $800 weekly, suggesting affordability pressures for many residents.
-While housing costs are modest, with 88.7% of income retained, total disposable income ranks at just the 7th percentile nationally.
+According to AreaSearch data aggregated by the ATO, these figures compare to Rest of SA's median and average incomes of $46,889 and $56,582 respectively.
+Based on a 12.83% growth in wages from financial year 2022 to September 2025, estimated incomes would be approximately $50,847 (median) and $63,603 (average) by that date.
+The 2021 Census reported that household, family, and personal incomes in Millicent fell between the 3rd and 7th percentiles nationally.
+Income brackets indicate that 30.0% of locals (1,637 people) predominantly earn within the $400 - $799 category, unlike regional trends where 27.5% fall within the $1,500 - $2,999 range.
+Lower income households are notably prevalent, with 40.5% earning below $800 weekly.
+While housing costs are modest, allowing for 88.7% of income to be retained, total disposable income ranks at just the 7th percentile nationally.

 Frequently Asked Questions - Income